Scleral Lenses For Keratoconus And Other Eye Conditions

 Mini Scleral Contacts Vs. Full-Size Scleral Contact Lenses

 All scleral lenses rest on the white part of the eye, the sclera.
-However, Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, & Dr. Catherine Tsang will customize the scleral lenses by determining the exact diameter and space needed between the cornea and sclera.
+However, Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, & Dr. Catherine Tsang will customize the scleral lenses by determining the exact diameter and space needed between the cornea and sclera.
 Certain scleral lenses may have a space of a few millimeters (mini scleral lenses), while standard scleral lenses are larger, full-sized lenses.
 Larger scleral lenses are typically recommended for highly irregular corneas.

 Ask Us About Scleral Lenses

 If you struggle with keratoconus, astigmatism, dry eyes or any of the other conditions listed above, ask your Scleral Lens and Keratoconus Center at Issaquah Eyeworks doctor about scleral lenses.
-Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, & Dr. Catherine Tsang will patiently assess and explain your condition to you, and will perform a specialized, scleral lens custom-fitting to ensure that you receive the best fit for optimal visual clarity and comfort.
+Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, & Dr. Catherine Tsang will patiently assess and explain your condition to you, and will perform a specialized, scleral lens custom-fitting to ensure that you receive the best fit for optimal visual clarity and comfort.

 Call the Scleral Lens and Keratoconus Center at Issaquah Eyeworks today to schedule your consultation.Our practice serves patients from Issaquah, Seattle, Renton, and Redmond, Washington and surrounding communities.